mahmoud/sedimental/entries/introducing_montage.md

 to be designed specifically for photo contests hosted on Wikimedia Commons.
 With development starting only a couple short weeks before submissions began, Montage was in beta mode for 2016's Wiki Love Monuments.
-Some features may not have been utilized by all contests, and features may have changed since publishing this post.
+So note that some features may not have been utilized by all contests, and features may have changed since publishing this post.

 As with all good software, Montage puts its users first, so let's start by taking a look at them.